Japenner/docker-rails-example/README.md

 ## Getting started

 Follow the steps mentioned under _existing app_ or _new app_ depending on your
 situation.
-That will ensure that the `ror` directory is in order.
+That will ensure that the `rails_api` directory is in order.
 After that, follow these steps:

   * Destroy any existing containers with conflicting names.
   * Copy `.env.example` to `.env` and modify (if required).
-  * Create `config/database.yml` based on `.docker/ror/example.database.yml`.
+  * Create `config/database.yml` based on `.docker/rails_api/example.database.yml`.
   * Build an image for Ruby on Rails:
     ```
     docker-compose build